cybermouflons/cybermouflons.com/_posts/2020-02-24-PragyanCTF-secret.md

 2. Write the `system` function's address in the `__free_hook`
 3. Free an address the points to the string `/bin/sh`

+> In step 2 I could as easily overwriten the GOT entry of some funtion, since the binary only has `Partial RELRO`; but I wanted to try something different.

 Before I start I created 3 functions to interface with the 3 main functionalities of the binary:
 1. Create Task
 2. Remove Task